NTI-Gymnasieingenjor/Cafeteria-skylt/README.md

 ***
 ### Configuration

-To start Configuring your Raspberry Pi 3B+, Create a directory named "Git" in /home/pi/.
+To start configuring your Raspberry Pi 3B+, Create a directory named "Git" in /home/pi/.

 Change active directory to the Git directory with the command
     "cd /home/pi/Git"